Bryter Layter

 Bryter Layter is the second studio album by the English folk singer-songwriter Nick Drake.
-Recorded in 1970 and released on 5 March 1971 by Island Records, it was his last album to feature backing musicians, as his next and final studio album, Pink Moon, had Drake perform all songs solo.
+Released on March 5, 1971 by Island Records, it was his last album to feature other musicians, as his next and final studio album, Pink Moon, had him perform unaccompanied.

 Content and production

-Like Five Leaves Left, the album contains no unaccompanied songs: Nick Drake was accompanied by part of the British folk rock group Fairport Convention and John Cale from The Velvet Underground, as well as Beach Boys session musicians Mike Kowalski and Ed Carter.
-Arranger Robert Kirby says that Drake intended the instrumentals to evoke Pet Sounds.
-Initially scheduled for release in November 1970, with UK promotional copies being sent out at the time, dissatisfaction with the artwork meant that the album was held over into the New Year.
+Like Five Leaves Left, the album contains no unaccompanied songs; Nick Drake was accompanied by musicians including members of Fairport Convention and John Cale of the Velvet Underground, as well as Beach Boys session musicians Mike Kowalski and Ed Carter.
+According to arranger Robert Kirby, Drake had intended for the arrangements to evoke the Beach Boys' Pet Sounds.
+Initially scheduled for release in November 1970, with UK promotional copies being sent out at the time, dissatisfaction with the artwork meant that the album was held over until the following March.